 The fact that an accidental is only shown once per bar (measure) means that in music that is very chromatic, harmonically complex (and/or when the bars have a lot of notes in them), the player has to have a very good memory for the notes that have just been played in that bar, but only in that bar (and not before).
 This is an unnecessary added difficulty frequently found in late-romantic and modern classical music.
 Music notation was not always like that: Bach notated every accidental always, which is extremely helpful as his music is often very harmonically complex.
 In the sheet music offered on this website, we have normally reverted to this “user-friendly” tradition.

-When composers write music that sounds simultaneously in two (or more) different keys, this is called “polytonality” and can be a problem for our ears.
-But when composers notate their music in a different key signature to how it sounds, there is absolutely no problem for our ears, but there can be serious problems for our brains because this music can be hard – or very hard – to read, depending on how far apart the two keys are.
+When composers write music that sounds simultaneously in two (or more) different keys, this is called “polytonality” and can be a problem for the listerner’s ears.
+But when composers notate their music in a different key signature to how it sounds, there is absolutely no problem for the listener’s ears, but there can be serious problems for the players’ brains because although the music sounds tonal, it can be hard – or very hard – to read, depending on how far apart the two keys are.
 When the music modulates into different keys, composers will often just pile on the accidentals, including nasty double-sharps and double-flats for harmonic accuracy, rather than changing the key signature in the score.
-The reading difficulties derived from this situation are unnecessary stress-producers and if we were to to invent a name for this phenomenon it would not be complimentary!
+The reading difficulties derived from this situation are unnecessary stress-producers and if we were to invent a name for this phenomenon it would not be complimentary!

 We instrumentalists are usually not highly trained in harmony and our principal priority is to make beautiful music rather than to be intellectual music-reading virtuosi.
 This problem is especially significant in orchestral playing where we need to play large amounts of notes with little rehearsal time.
 All the concentration that is needed to decipher unnecessarily difficult reading problems consumes brain power that is no longer available for making music, listening, and following the conductor.
 It would make learning a piece so much easier to have the notes written out in the simplest possible way.
 Easier reading = easier learning = less brain-strain.
 Here below are just a few examples taken from a two-page compilation of repertoire excerpts using unnecessarily complex pitch notation that can be seen by clicking here.